Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Structure from Motion (SfM)}

-SfM aims to reconstruct a rigid environment, often a set of points in 3D space, \(\{\mathbf{x}_i \in \mathbb{R}^3\}\) and estimate camera poses, \(\{T^t\}\), given a set of images, \(\{I^t\}\).
-This performed offline with the images collected beforehand.
-The 3D point set is called the map (a map could also be a mesh, or other representation, but for MCV we primarily see 3D points).
-Refer to Section~\ref{sec:slam} (SLAM) for the real-time counterpart which, for efficiency, differs in optimization and mapping methods.
+SfM aims to reconstruct a rigid environment, often a set of points in 3D space, \(\{\mathbf{x}_i \in \mathbb{R}^3\}\) and estimate camera poses, \(\{T(t)\}\), given a set of images, \(\{I(t)\}\).
+This process is performed offline with the images collected beforehand.
+The map in this context could be a mesh or another representation, but in MCV, the map most commonly consists of 3D points alongside point features.
+Refer to Section~\ref{sec:slam} (SLAM) for the real-time counterpart which, for the sake of efficiency, differs in optimization and mapping methods.
 SfM is designed for rigid environments, and often entails optimizing a map and a set of poses in tandem until convergence.
-SfM can be used for dataset generation, but also for creating maps that surgeons can use for decision-making and planning.
-Most methods in SfM for MCV use the same base algorithm but adjust algorithms and terms to suit the medical environment, such as by filtering outliers or specularity.
+SfM can be used for dataset generation, or for creating maps that surgeons can use for decision-making and planning.
+Most methods in SfM for MCV use the same base algorithm but adjust algorithms and terms to suit the medical environment.
+These modifications include methods such as outlier and specularity filtering.

-Beginning with an early example,~\citet{hu3DReconstructionInternal2007} propose to use SfM for creating a larger field-of-view for surgeons.
-To make these methods more robust by accounting for specularity and other artifacts,~\citet{huReconstruction3DSurface2012a} extend their work by adding outlier removal and bundle adjustment (alignment of the 3D point positions \(\mathbf{x}_i\) and camera pose \(T^t\) to reduce re-projective error of measured points in the image \(x_{it}\) over times indexed by \(t\) and map points indexed by \(i\)).
+We begin with an early example:~\citet{hu3DReconstructionInternal2007} propose to use SfM for creating a larger field-of-view for surgeons.
+To make these methods more robust by accounting for specularity and other artifacts,~\citet{huReconstruction3DSurface2012a} extend their work by adding outlier removal and bundle adjustment.
+Bundle adjustment is an optimization that performs alignment of the 3D point positions \(\mathbf{x}_i\) and camera pose \(T(t)\) to reduce re-projective error under the camera projection using the pose, \(\Pi_{T(t)}\), of measured points, \(p_{i}(t)\), in each image.
+This optimization is performed over time, indexed by \(t\), and map points, indexed by \(i\).